ANNUAL PLANT SALE OCT 10 - 27 🪴

 As a resource to the community, we offer our annual heirloom plant sale, gardening workshops, educational resources, and garden consultation.

-What is regenerative gardening?
+What is nature-inspired gardening?

 In contrast to a conventional tilled garden, regenerative gardening embraces the use of organic matter to nurture the soil rather than deplete it.
 This approach harmonizes with nature, mirroring the conditions of a flourishing forest floor where plants naturally thrive.
-Regenerative garden beds sustain vibrant underground ecosystems, preserving essential nutrients and moisture, while also reducing weed growth and fortifying the soil for future plantings.
+Nature-inspired garden beds sustain vibrant underground ecosystems, preserving essential nutrients and moisture, while also reducing weed growth and fortifying the soil for future plantings.

 Helping you grow